Category: Film Reviews

 Foreign films have an odd way of feeling so real that it’s scary.
 I’m not sure if it’s the shooting style, the fact that the actors are mostly unknown to me, or that I have to read so I can’t find all of the blemishes that would typically stand out in your American horror film.
 While subtitles deter some, I welcome the test of my reading comprehension.

 The story of “The Devils Backbone” has striking similarities to “Pan’s Labyrinth”, another film Toro directed and wrote 5 years later.
 In “The Devil’s Backbone” we follow the story of a young son of a soldier killed in war.
-The son, Carlos, is left at an orphanage and has to fend for himself against bullies, a grounds keeper with a mean streak, and the ghost of a boy who … Read More »
+The son, Carlos, is left at an orphanage and has to fend for himself against bullies, a grounds keeper with a mean streak, and the ghost … Read More »

 Director: William Friedkin

 Date: December, 1973